Time frame for receiving aid

 Federal Title IV student aid has a maximum time limit, which is the lesser of the following:

 - The completion of all graduation requirements

 - The completion of 12 semesters of full-time academic work, including time spent at other colleges and universities.
-Federal regulations dictate that a student must complete his/her degree within 150% of the published length of the program.
+Federal regulations dictate that a student must complete their degree within 150% of the published length of the program.
 There is no appeal to exceed this time frame.
-Double majors/minors will be funded with the same maximum of 150 % of one major program, or a maximum of 12 semesters.
+Double majors/minors will be funded with the same maximum of 150% of one major program or a maximum of 12 semesters.

 - The completion of 150 credit hours, including those completed at other colleges or universities

 Credits counted in the maximum time are all attempted credits, even if the student was not receiving federal aid for a semester.
 Attempted credits include:

 - Passed credits